 “I play with the stones.
 And they will tell you what they want to be, depending on their color and shape.
 They form themselves into the overall shape.
 There is nothing quite like sitting down with an entire tray of turquoise to completely capture the imagination.”

 Once the silversmith gets the designs, the magic begins.
 It is left in their skilled master artisan hands to take the drawings and concepts and bring them to life.

 Another cornerstone of the Gertrude Zachary process is the high-quality materials that are used.
 Gertrude Zachary features rare stones like high-grade, natural North American turquoise and rare Mediterranean coral.
 The stones are extremely collectible and not always available, so many jewelry pieces are made in limited quantities.

 Today, the legacy continues as Gertrude’s daughter, Erica Hatchell, now oversees the day-to-day operations.
 And just like her Mother, Erica will hand pick stones and gems for use in specific pieces of jewelry, and she will assist with the design of the jewelry as well.

 Erica started working for her Mother in 1992, and worked for the business throughout High School and College, and now has over 30 years of retail and manufacturing experience.

-Gertrude Zachary designs are available in two Factory Outlet locations in Albuquerque, one near Historic Old Town and another location in Nob Hill.
+Gertrude Zachary designs are available in our Factory Outlet location in Albuquerque near Historic Old Town.
 And the jewelry can be found online, as well.
 Clients come from around the globe to purchase one-of-a-kind pieces created by the Gertrude Zachary artisans.